harrycresswell/harry/site/content/articles/hugo-algolia.md

 This first part is heavily based on [Chris Macrae’s awesome article on Forestry.io](https://forestry.io/blog/search-with-algolia-in-hugo/#creating-the-json-template), with some adaptations to fit my specific needs.
 In the second article we’ll implement Instantsearch.js on the front end, which aims to pick up where the Chris’s article left off.

-## So what’s Algolia?
+## What’s Algolia?

 [Algolia](https://www.algolia.com/) is a search API (SaSS; as in _Search_ as a Service) which allows you to index data and server it up at lightning speeds.

-If you’re running a [JAMStack](https://jamstack.org/) build, a Hugo static site like this one perhaps, Algolia will allow you to implement rapid fire, instantaneous search – like you’ve seen on [Smashing Magazine](https://www.smashingmagazine.com/) and all those JS framework sites (think Vue, Gatsby, React).
+If you’re running a [JAMStack](https://jamstack.org/) build – a Hugo static site like this one perhaps – Algolia will allow you to implement rapid fire, instantaneous search, like you’ve seen on [Smashing Magazine](https://www.smashingmagazine.com/) and all those JS framework sites (think Vue, Gatsby, React).

 This stuff isn’t really possible on static sites without using a 3rd party API like Algolia, largely because we don’t have a database to query.
 But lucky for us Aloglia takes care of all this backend stuff for us.